 At every stage of a product’s lifecycle—from initial idea to the retirement of a product—we embed efficacy and research activities.
 These activities help us understand, define, and demonstrate how a product impacts learner outcomes.

 We’re rethinking education at every step.
-Help us design new educational products by participating in a research study.
-Let’s improve education together.
+Help us design new educational curriculum and courseware by participating in research studies.
+Let’s improve education together!
 Sign up now.

-Register your child for this real-life learning experience.
+Parent/Guardian Register your child today for this real-life learning experience.